zabertech/js-swampyer/README.md

 // Use the `wamp` object for the WAMP operations
 ```

+More details about this class can be found [in the source code repository](docs/classes/index.Swampyer.md)

 ## `SwampyerAutoReconnect` class

 This is an alternate class that provides an automatic reconnection mechanism.
 It provides an `attemptOpen()` method in place of an `open()` method.
 If the connection can not be established on the first try or if the connection closes for some reason, then it will keep trying to reconnect until it succeeds or `wamp.close()` is called.